harlev/charmr/README.md

 * then you can specify `--alias` without providing `--conversion` to repeat the same conversion.
 * define `--view_code_only` will only print out the code without running it.
 Use this to review generated code for safety.
 Specifying `--alias` will save it to be reused.

-e.g. `python main.py -i input.csv -o output.json -c "convert csv to json" `
+e.g. `charmr -i input.csv -o output.json -c "convert csv to json" `

 ### Examples
 #### Basic conversion